dwt/fluent/Readme.md

 ### Generating lambda's from expressions

 `lambda` is great - it's often exactly what the doctor ordered.
-But it can also be a bit annyoing if you have to write it down everytime you just want to get an attribute or call a method on every object in a collection.
+But it can also be annyoing if you have to write it down everytime you just want to get an attribute or call a method on every object in a collection.

     >>> _([dict(fnord='foo'), dict(fnord='bar')]).map(lambda each: each['fnord']) == ['foo', 'bar]
     >>> class Foo(object):